panta-123/eic-iam/README.md

 b. mariadb
 c.
 IAM

-# Changes to be made according to where deployment to be made:
+# Changes to be made according to deployment:
 1. Get the Hostname of your deployment macchine, lets say `myhost.jlab.org`.
 And add the hostname to following:
     - .env file: